lyellread/cs427-final-project/documentation/documentation.md

 # Key Generation and Storage (`keygen`)

-These define the functions that handle generation and storage of the Master Key and the keys it protects.
-The Master Key is generated with function `KeyGen`, which samples a string of length `klen`.
+These define the functions that handle generation and storage of keyfiles used by the program.
+These keyfiles are generated with the function `KeyGen`, which samples a string of length `klen`.
 This sampling will come from the machine's built-in random device, such as `/dev/urandom`.

-This Master Key will be stored on the machine, with a hash and encrypted.
-The encryption and decryption of the Master Key is done in through the modded CTR mode.
-The hash of the key will be appended before being encrypted, which ensures that it has not been tampered with and that the password was correct.
+These keyfiles are stored encrypted with a password that varies per keyfile.
+This "password encryption" is implemented by way of Password-Based Key Derivation Function 2 (PBKDF2).
+This will be expanded upon in the Primitives section.

+The keyfiles are encrypted without a MAC as a MAC requires additional secret keys.
+Our goal is to encrypt with only one password-derived key, so encrypting and MAC'ing is not feasible.
+To compensate somewhat, a hash is appended to the keyfile before the whole keyfile is encrypted.
+More discussion on the security properties of this are discussed later.

 ## Primitives

+The two biggest primitives we will define here is a hash function, an HMAC function (for use as a PRF), and PBKDF2.

+We will also use the $F_{AES}$ block cipher that we defined earlier.
+When we use $F_{AES}$ in the `Stream Encryption and Decryption` section, the key it takes is the "master key" that is outputted from this section.
+When we use $F_{AES}$ in here, it will not be used in the same way.

+### Davies-Meyer compression function

-The primitives we need are the $F_{AES}$ block cipher that we identified earlier.
-The key to this block cipher will be derived by hashing the text password entered by the user (hence, it must have 128-bit output).
-The hash we will be using is a Davies-Meyer compression function with our same AES block cipher, $F$.
-A Davies-Meyer compression function functionally turns a block cipher into a hashing function.
-No key is needed by the scheme; the "keys" are the blocks of the message itself.
-The algorithm is defined below:
+The hash function we will be using is a Davies-Meyer compression function with our same block cipher, $F_{AES}$.
+The reason we are using the Davies-Meyer compression function is because we want to implement as much from the ground-up as we can, and this is a very straight-forward function.

+A Davies-Meyer function uses a block cipher to produce a hash.
+The "keys" that are passed into the block cipher are the blocks of the message itself.
+This is going to be used as an intermediate function to produce an HMAC.
+The Davies-Meyer algorithm is defined below:

 \